Hertox82/Lortom/README.md

 Ok, now everything is ready, you can start creating something really cool.

 If you want to know how to build a Plugin or Template please, read this [document](DEVELOPMENT.md)

+[here](EDITOR.md) you can find how to use the Editor Manager, in order to build a fantastic Backend